Yarralumla Woolshed, Australian Capital Territory: Later history

 After the Government bought the property in 1913 the woolshed continued to be used for shearing sheep.
 At first the Government advertised it to sheep owners as being available "at a minimum charge" but later it was leased to various companies.
 In 1927 the then Governor-General Lord Stonehaven who was resident in the Yarralumla Homestead which had been converted to Government House argued that the Woolshed should be retained because of its link with the wool industry.

 The company which had the longest association with Yarralumla Woolshed was the McInnes Brothers.
 One of the brothers, Andrew, was a shearer at the shed in its early days.
 Another was George Lochart Nairn McInnes who was also a shearer and who owned the property “Riverview” in Tuggeranong which later became the suburb of Gordon.
 His photo is shown.

 The McInnes Brothers commenced leasing the building from 1920.
 The terms of their leasing contract are shown at this reference.
 They owned a property called “Kowen” near Queanbeyan and had numerous other business interests in the district including the operation of a butchery in Queanbeyan.
 They were the sons of John McInnes (1840-1901) whose father was a pioneer of the district.

-Mcinnes Brothers started their shearing contractor business in 1904.
+The McInnes Brothers started their shearing contractor business in 1904.
 They hired teams of shearers and supplied them with the necessary equipment.
 They then either sent the teams to individual properties in the district to shear the sheep or they kept them at the Yarralumla Woolshed and the farmers brought their sheep here to be sheared.
 An advertisement for this latter activity is shown.
 The Mcinnes family continued their association with the shed until the 1960s.
 An article in the Canberra Times of 1967 featured the shearing contractor Les McInnes, the son of Andrew McInnes, at the Yarralumla Woolshed.

 After 1967 shearing ceased at the Woolshed and since the 1970s the building has become an important Canberra community social venue.